 Your Facebook Account Could Cost You a Job

-The ACLU, which presented a bill to the GOP house of Representatives said asking in the first place is an invasion of privacy and violates constitutional rights.
-And that those who are not willing to give out their personal information or make their profile public for prospective employees are often disadvantaged because of the lack of disclosure.
-In other words, if you decline to give out your personal Facebook information – you appear to be guilty to an employer.
+The ACLU, which presented a bill to the GOP House of Representatives, argued that asking for such information is an invasion of privacy and violates constitutional rights.
+They claim that individuals who are unwilling to disclose their personal information or make their profiles public for prospective employers are often disadvantaged.
+In other words, if you decline to give out your personal Facebook information, you may appear guilty to an employer.

 Share: